-Passive solar on the other hand is simply common sense.
+Passive solar design on the other hand is simply common sense.
 Just figure out where the sun is, and point your windows at it.
 You can pick up a lot of free heat, and if you plan your shading properly with overhangs and window layout, you can help keep it naturally cool in the summer.
 If you then add high performance triple glazed Passive House certified windows, then they will be optimized to gain and retain the sun's heat.

 Other shading techniques besides overhangs can be effective, for example using louvres over windows as seen in the image above.
 Building in close proximity to deciduous trees can offer shading in summer as well as heat in the winter after the leaves have fallen off.